lcmd-epfl/mikimo/README.md

 ## Usages [↑](#usages)

-The code requires two essential inputs for the analysis: energy data, reaction network (along with initial concentrations to be incorporated in the reaction network).
+The code requires two essential inputs for the analysis: energy data and reaction network (along with initial concentrations to be incorporated in the reaction network).
 All these files must be in the same directory.

 - energy data: reaction_data (in csv or xlsx format)
 - reaction network: rxn_network (in csv or xlsx format)
 - (optional) kinetic data: kinetic_data (in csv or xlsx format)

-The energy data must be named "reaction_data" and share similar format as in `navicat_volcanic`.
+The energy data must be named "reaction_data" and share similar format as in `navicat_volcanic` found [here](https://raw.githubusercontent.com/lcmd-epfl/volcanic).
 In cases involving multiple reaction pathways, the final column of each pathway (including those pathways leading to the resting state) should contain "Prod" (case-insensitive).

-The reaction network must be provided as a CSV or XLSX file named "rxn_network".
+The reaction network must be provided as a pandas-compatible csv or xlsx file named "rxn_network".
 Each row in the network represents an elementary step, while the columns represent the chemical species involved in the mechanism, excluding transition states.
 When filling in the reaction network, it is crucial to ensure that the species names match those in the energy data.

-For each step (denoted as *i*) in the reaction network, assign a value of *-n* to the species on the left side of the equation and *+n* (or simply *n*) to the species on the right side, where *n* represents the stoichiometric coefficient.
+For each step (denoted as *i*) in the reaction network, assign a value of *-n* to the species on the left side of the elementary step equation and *+n* (or simply *n*) to the species on the right side, where *n* represents the stoichiometric coefficient.
 If a chemical species is not involved in step i, leave the corresponding cell empty or fill it with 0.

 The initial concentrations should be specified in the last row of the reaction network file.
 This row can be named "c0", "initial_conc," or "initial conc."